DIY Backyard Shade Ideas For a Cooler Deck or Patio

 My house was a new, builder-grade home when I bought it.

-When I first moved into my house, my backyard was just a flat piece of dirt (and weeds!) with no shade to be found anywhere.
+And my yard was just a flat piece of dirt with not an ounce of shade to be found anywhere.

-So I have had to put in a number of these backyard shade ideas to make my yard bearable in the summer.
+So I have added a number of shade structures over the years to make my yard bearable in the summer.

-This is the list of backyard shade ideas that I’ve done as well as some that I’m still thinking about adding.
+And that’s where this list of backyard shade ideas come from.
+(Some that I have done.
+And some that I’m still thinking about adding.)